Welcome to The Windmills

 You can park your vehicle in our on-site car park.
 No vehicles, including bicycles, are allowed beyond the car park and onto the burial site.
 All vehicles, including contents, are left at the owner’s risk.

+Can we plant bulbs & flowers on a grave?
 Can cut flowers be left on a grave?

 Cut flowers can be laid on graves at the time of the burial.
 Any floral tributes containing oasis and plastic trays will be removed immediately as they pose a threat to wildlife and are not in keeping with our ethos of a natural burial ground.
 Large arrangements can be taken back to the post-funeral gathering or donated to a local hospital; please do not leave them in the burial ground.
 Artificial flowers are not permitted.
 Equally, cuddly toys, wood or similar, toys, photographs, candles or any sort of solar light are not permitted to stay on the natural burial site.